-Becoming a pet parent for the first time is largely an educational process.
+Becoming a pet owner for the first time is largely an educational process.
 First-time dog owners need to familiarize themselves with nutrition, socialization, and a whole lifetime’s worth of canine care topics.
 It’s a little like getting a new job and going back to school!
 Most daunting of all, building a strong, trusting relationship with a dog often means learning an entirely new language and communication style.
 Do you speak dog?

 - Use a calm, low voice: For both asserting dominance and soothing startled dogs, a calm voice is typically your best bet.
 Raising your voice doesn’t show dogs you mean business or help to get their attention.
 Instead, it risks raising their anxiety levels and potentially promoting unwanted behavior.

 - Be consistent: Ensure that words have clear meanings to your pup by continually employing the same words for specific purposes.
 Dogs don’t know that “leave it,” “drop it,” “stop that,” and “cut it out,” can all mean the same thing.
 Find commands that work for you and your pup and stick with them.

 - Get on their level: Crouch or kneel and let your dog approach you.
 During early interactions, this will help them learn that you mean them no harm and will cut down on the risk of startled reactions like bites, barking, and inappropriate elimination.

 - Tail wagging: A wagging tail means a dog is happy, right?
 No, it’s not quite so simple.
 A wagging tail simply tells observers that a dog is feeling excited or aroused in some way.
 While a slow, steady wag could indicate contentment, a quicker, more twitch-like wag could be a sign of agitation.